-Cons of DIY lawn care
+Cons of DIY

 - Homeowners can incur extra costs from renting special equipment for special procedures like aeration.

-- Creating and maintaining a healthy and perfect lawn requires time and commitment which may come at the expense of other personal activities.
+- Creating and maintaining a healthy and perfect lawn requires time and commitment, which may come at the expense of other personal activities.

 - DIY lawn care requires homeowners to purchase and maintain gardening tools and equipment.

-Pros of hiring a lawn service
+Pros of hiring a pro

 - Lawn maintenance is regular and consistent.
 Schedules are adhered to.